steipete/Aspects/README.md

 Compatibility
 -------------
-You can freely mix Aspects with regular mehtod swizzling or KVO.
+You can freely mix Aspects with regular method swizzling or KVO.

 Credits